matthewliuswims/name-keeper/README.md

   for the group screen. have 2 lines.
   Corazon <--- big font
   Frnkalin, jessie, and 5 more <--smaller font size, different font text color, less color
+2. have add group work evenwhen only 1 group exists
 3. have search at the top screen? perhaps..
 4. All people I met <-- just remove it.
 5. General group <-- boostrapped group.
 Or be able to create a group on the fly...just have "add group" in the seleeciton.